 There are a number of external streaming devices on the market.
 We’ll cover the most popular ones in some detail here.

-Google Chromecast is a super small streaming disc or puck that connects to your TV’s HDMI port (as do most streaming devices).
+Chromecast with Google TV was just launched in Canada; it’s a super small 4K-ready streaming disc or puck (now with a remote control!) that connects to your TV’s HDMI port (as do most streaming devices).
 Because the puck is attached to floppy cord, this one in particular will fit easily behind any TV, even wall mounted ones.

 Another advantage of choosing a Google Chromecast is that you can integrate it with your smart home, and with the Google Home smart speaker/digital assistant.
 That will allow you to talk to your TV, and say things like, “Hey Google, Play Stranger Things on Nextlix,” and it’ll just start playing.